 - The CT DMV provides a full list of acceptable forms of identification.

 - A check or money order for the $20 fee.

 - A copy of the original registration, if you have it.
 This helps agents know at what date to begin the search.

-You should receive your replacement bill of sale in 4-6 weeks.
+You should receive your replacement bill of sale in 4 to 6 weeks.

 Replacement bills of sale are NOT the same as replacement titles.
 If you need to replace your car title, visit our page Replacing a Lost Title.

 You don’t need a special salvage vehicle bill of sale to title and register your salvaged vehicle.